daffodilistic/rimworld-mod_HolyWasher/README.md

 # HolyWasher

-Update of Bunkier's and Blacharnias mod for RimWorld 1.1 made by Mlie https://steamcommunity.com/sharedfiles/filedetails/?id=1136436925

 Code completely rewritten by OkraDonkey.
 No longer supports RimWorld 1.0, but it wouldn't be too hard to add.

+### Not yet finished

+Still in development; see Issues.

+We should probably choose a license for the mod.
+Code by OkraDonkey will probably get MIT license if everyone's okay with that.

+### Original description

+Update of Bunkier's and Blacharnias mod for RimWorld 1.1 made by Mlie https://steamcommunity.com/sharedfiles/filedetails/?id=1136436925

 Support-chat:
 https://discord.gg/SuhwVpM